Peugeot 505: Break/Familiale

 Introduced in the spring of 1982, the Break (Estate) and Familiale versions were quite different from saloons.
 The wheelbase was also longer, to help make it one of the most spacious in the market, at 2900 mm.
-This was, not coincidentally, the same exact wheelbase as had been used on both the 404 and 504 estate derivatives.
+This was, not coincidentally, the same exact wheelbase as had been used on the 504 estate derivatives.

 The Familiale (family estate), with its third row of bench seats (giving a total of eight forward-facing seats), was popular with larger families and as a taxi.
 The two rows of rear seats could be folded to give a completely flat load area, with 1.94 cubic metres of load capacity.
 The total load carrying capacity is 590 kg.
 When released, it was hailed as a luxury touring wagon.
 The Familiale was marketed as the "SW8" in the United States, for "station wagon, eight seats."

-In France, Dangel produced a modified version of the Peugeot 505 Break with high suspension and 4WD, which made it look like an early crossover SUV.
+In France, Dangel produced a modified offroad version of the Peugeot 505 Break with high suspension and four-wheel drive.